tblbuildings/external-api-examples/Webhook_Susbscription_Events.md

 ## `WEBHOOK_REMOVED`

 ### **When is this event sent?**
-This event is delivered **whenever an existing webhook is removed**—either manually or by an automated system process.
+This event is delivered when API key is deleted from Admin web app.
-You can use this to clean up integrations or stop expecting further webhook communication.
+You can use this to clean up integrations on your side and stop expecting further webhook communication.

 ### **Example Payload**
 ```json